Lease Agreements (6)

 - The landlord does not conduct the repair or attempt a satisfactory resolution within 10 days of receiving the notice (CO Rev Stat § 38-12-507.

-Landlord’s Harassment: Tenants can terminate the lease by following appropriate Colorado procedures for doing so whenever the landlord engages in retaliation, violates the warranty of habitability or tenancy privacy rights, or attempts a forced eviction, but each case requires separate action; for example, in a forced eviction, the tenant must leave after they terminate (CO Rev Stat § 38-12-509).
+Landlord’s Harassment: Tenants can terminate the lease by following appropriate Colorado procedures for doing so whenever the landlord engages in retaliation, violates tenancy privacy rights, and engages in other forms of harassment (CO Rev Stat § 38-12-509).

 Is an Oral Lease enforceable?